amr-abdelhamid/refbook/manuscript/main.md

 #### Divide & Conquer: Split code into components

 After getting rid of most of the fat during the last stage, we gradually start introducing structure into the code.
-The key idea is to move "similar" code together and giving room for cohesive code to form modules with clear interfaces.
+The key idea is to move *similar* code together and let components with clear interfaces emerge gradually.

 Usually, code is already organized in high level modules.
 We will keep that and polish the existing modules.
-However, such modules have usually grown in size and gathered so much functionality in time.
-It may already be doing so many things for a middle-size code module; part of these things may well belong to another module, whether a new or existing one.
+However, such modules may have grown in size may be doing so many things for a middle-size code module.
+Part of these things may be perfect candidate to move to another module, whether a new or existing ones.

 #### Inject quality in: Cover components with automated tests

-< under development >
+Automated tests is one of the key enablers of quality code.
+From a development perspective, automated tests empowers the team to refactor entangled code safely.
+From a customer perspective, automated tests enables fast changes by picking regression bugs early in the process.
+At this stage in the roadmap, After working on splitting code into components with clear interface methods, it is a perfect timing to start covering components with automated tests.

 #### Continuous Inspection

-< under development >
+Throughout the roadmap, enabling continuous inspection is key to sustainable refactoring.
+Continuous inspection ensures that the newly-introduced development habits are kept and enforced.
+In other words, it ensures that we do not hit the same wall again.

 # Quick-Wins